-The Neuropathology Section of the OHSU Department of Pathology is staffed by three neuropathologists.
+The Neuropathology Section of the OHSU Department of Pathology and Laboratory Medicine is staffed by three neuropathologists.
 Other participating faculty members include a neuromuscular specialist, an ophthalmic pathologist, and forensic pathologists from the Oregon State Medical Examiner’s Office.

 The Neuropathology faculty members have research programs studying a variety of neurological diseases.
 The fellow may work with any of these individuals or other OHSU faculty (e.g. faculty in the departments of Neurosurgery, Radiology, Neurology, Neurosciences, Psychiatry).

 Mission Statement and Program Aims

 To train fellows who will be prepared for various types of neuropathology practice, from private practice to an academic career.
 Our mission is consistent with OHSU's mission of teaching, healing and discovery.

 The OHSU neuropathology fellowship program's aims are to train the fellow to: - provide professional, high quality clinical neuropathology consultations - demonstrate knowledge about established and evolving biomedical, clinical, and cognitive sciences and their application to neuropathology - demonstrate interpersonal and communication skills that result in effective information exchange and teaming with colleagues - demonstrate a commitment to carry out professional responsibilities, adherence to ethical principles and sensitivity to a diverse patient population - demonstrate ability to investigate and evaluate their diagnostic and consultative practices, assimilate scientific evidence, and improve patient care practice - demonstrate awareness and responsiveness to the health care system and have the ability to call on system resources to provide optimal pathology services.